open-source-tabletop/cadence-wargame-system/modules/squadrons/squadrons.md

 - 1VP for destroying more than half of the enemy ships.
 - 2VP for destroying all enemy ships.

-## Mission 1 - Debris Field
+### Mission 1 - Debris Field

-### Battlefield
+##### Battlefield

 The players will both take opposing table edges, if playing on a rectangular table this should be the shorter table edges, they may place 2 Entry Points anywhere on their table edge.

 This mission is best played

-### Objectives
+##### Primary Objectives

-**Primary Objectives**: Place 4 Scan Objectives on the table each 9 inches from the centre towards each of the corners.
+Place 4 Scan Objectives on the table each 9 inches from the centre towards each of the corners.
 Each Scan Objective is worth 2 Victory Points, these remain on the table after being scored and may be scored by both players.

+##### Secondary Objectives

-**Secondary Objectives**: From Round 2 each objective you have scanned becomes a Destroy Objective worth 1 Victory Point.
+From Round 2 each objective you have scanned becomes a Destroy Objective worth 1 Victory Point.

+##### Targets

-**Targets**: From Round 3 each player should nominate one of their own ships, that ship is worth 2 Victory Points if it survives until the end of the game.
+From Round 3 each player should nominate one of their own ships, that ship is worth 2 Victory Points if it survives until the end of the game.

-## Mission 2 - Target Acquired
+### Mission 2 - Target Acquired

-### Attacker and Defender
+##### Attacker and Defender

 One player is considered the attacker and the other the defender, players can agree or roll-off to determine this.

-### Battlefield
+##### Battlefield

 The players will both take opposing table edges, if playing on a rectangular table this should be the longer table edges.
 The player that is the attacker must place one Entry Point in the centre of their table edge.
 The player that is the defender places two entry points at each end of their table edge.

-### Objectives
+##### Primary Objectives

-**Primary Objectives**: The defender places two Destroy objectives near their table edge.
+The defender places two Destroy objectives near their table edge.
 They must be 6 inches directly in front of their table edge and at least 6 inches from any other table edge or from each other.
 At the end of the 3rd round any destroyed Primary Objective is worth 3 Victory Points to the attacker and any surviving Primary Objective is worth 3 Victory Points to the defender.

+##### Targets

-**Targets**: The defender should nominate one of the attackers ships before the game begins, they score 2 Victory Points if they destroy that ship before the end of Round 2, or 1 Victory Point in any subsequent turn.
+The defender should nominate one of the attackers ships before the game begins, they score 2 Victory Points if they destroy that ship before the end of Round 2, or 1 Victory Point in any subsequent turn.

-## Mission 3 - Crossed Paths
+### Mission 3 - Crossed Paths

-### Battlefield
+##### Battlefield

 Players take diagonally opposite corners and place an entry marker on it.

-### Objectives
+##### Primary Objectives

-**Primary Objective**: Place one Scan Objective in the centre of the table and 4 more 9 inches away towards each of the corners of the table.
+Place one Scan Objective in the centre of the table and 4 more 9 inches away towards each of the corners of the table.
 Each Scan Objective is worth 1 Victory Point.

+##### Secondary Objectives

-**Secondary Objectives**: When any of the Primary Objectives have been secured they are replaced with Recover Objectives, each worth 2 Victory Points.
+When any of the Primary Objectives have been secured they are replaced with Recover Objectives, each worth 2 Victory Points.

+##### Targets

-**Targets**: Each player should nominate one of their own ships, they score 1 Victory Point if that ship survives to the end of the game.
+Each player should nominate one of their own ships, they score 1 Victory Point if that ship survives to the end of the game.